carwatch-tools/carwatch-ios/CARWatch/README.md

 - `CARWatchApp.swift`: entry point of the app where all view models are initialized
 - `Assets.xcassets`: contains app logo and custom images, note: built-in icons can be searched and selected using the 'SF Symbols' app
 - `Resources`: contains ringtone for incoming notifications and string translations (`Localizable.xcstrings`)
-- `ZIPFoundation`: local package dependency used for creating log archives
+- `ZIPFoundation`: Swift package dependency used for creating log archives
+- `AlertToast`: Swift package dependency used for toast-style status messages

 ### Data Storage
 Data that needs to be persisted in the CARWatch app consists of: